Heightening the Risk of Inflammatory Bowel Disease

 Everything we do impacts our gut microbiota.

-Everything our gut microbiota does has an effect on us.
+Everything our gut microbiota does affects us.

 This includes aging.